 Ironically, お宅 does also mean "nerd".
 In honorifics, though, it seriously refers to someone else's home.

-*: All of these words happen to be used to mean "bill", but there is huge disagreement on how they should be used. おあいそ is largely felt to me rude in Tokyo, but it is frequently used in West Japan.
+*: All of these words happen to be used to mean "bill", but there is disagreement on how they should be used. おあいそ is largely felt to be rude in Tokyo, but it is frequently used in West Japan.
 The reason why some say it's rude is because it should be what a business should say to a customer.
 Meaning, it is they who may have not shown affability to you as they should have.
 Thus, a customer referring to this is rude.
-Others, though, think the opposite and that the customer should use it.

 お会計 is the word of choice for younger generation.
 It is the word most likely to be on your receipt at any given place.
 However, there are those who think only the business side should use it because it is referring to actual accounting. お勘定 is rather neutral in being used by the customer, but the percentage of young people who use it is dropping.